Lower respiratory tract infection: Pneumonia

 Pneumonia occurs in a variety of situations and treatment must vary according to the situation.
 It is classified as either community or hospital acquired depending on where the patient contracted the infection.
 It is life-threatening in the elderly or those who are immunocompromised.
 The most common treatment is antibiotics and these vary in their adverse effects and their effectiveness.
 Pneumonia is also the leading cause of death in children less than five years of age in low income countries.
 The most common cause of pneumonia is pneumococcal bacteria, Streptococcus pneumoniae accounts for 2/3 of bacteremic pneumonias.
-This is a dangerous type of lung infection with a mortality rate of around 25%.
+Invasive pneumococcal pneumonia has a mortality rate of around 20%.

 For optimal management of a pneumonia patient, the following must be assessed: pneumonia severity (including treatment location, e.g., home, hospital or intensive care), identification of causative organism, analgesia of chest pain, the need for supplemental oxygen, physiotherapy, hydration, bronchodilators and possible complications of emphysema or lung abscess.